An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Networked Energy Sharing Mechanism

 1) The set of players $\mathcal{I}=\{1,2,...,I\}$;

 2) Strategy sets $S_i(p_{-i},\!b_{-i}),\forall i \!\in \!\mathcal{I}$; strategy space $S \!=\! \prod_{i \in \mathcal{I}} \!S_i$;

 3) Payoff functions $\Gamma_i(p,b), \forall i \in \mathcal{I}$.

 For simplicity, denote by $\mathcal{G}=\{\mathcal{I},S,\Gamma\}$ the abstract form of GNG \eqref{eq:sharing-game}.
-Due to variability of strategy sets, GNG is harder to analyze than a standard Nash game (SNG) \cite{scutari2012monotone}, where each player's strategy set $S_i$ is independent of other players' strategies.
+The GNG differs from the standard Nash game (SNG) in that not only the objective function but also the strategy set of one player depends on the other players’ strategies \cite{scutari2012monotone}.
+In this paper, we consider a price-making prosumer, who takes into account the impact of its bid $b_i$ on the market price $\lambda_i$.
+When clearing the market, coupling constraints such as the network constraints are considered by the platform.
+The feasible set of $\lambda_i$ depends on the other players’ bids $b_{-i}$.
+This will further influence the feasible set $S_i$ of prosumer $i$’s action $(p_i,b_i)$ due to the constraint \eqref{eq:sharing-game.2}.
+Therefore, the proposed energy sharing market is modeled as a GNG instead of a SNG.
 Although a general GNG may be intractable, in the next section, we can characterize some useful properties of the equilibrium of the specific GNG \eqref{eq:sharing-game}.